-LIGHT/SUN EXPOSURE Full sun.
-USDA HARDINESS ZONES Winter hardy in-ground in zones 9 to 10.
-In zones 3 to 8, we recommend planting in containers so you can move the plants indoors before the first frost.
+LIGHT/SUN EXPOSURE Full to part sun.
+USDA HARDINESS ZONES Winter hardy in-ground in zones 8 to 10.
+In zones 3 to 7, we recommend planting in containers so you can move the plants indoors before the first frost.
 PLANT TYPE Annual/Tropical.
-PLANTING DISTANCE IN-GROUND At least 3 feet apart.
+PLANTING DISTANCE IN-GROUND At least 4 feet apart.
 CONTAINER SIZE One plant per 12-inch or larger container.
-MATURE HEIGHT / SPREAD 4 to 5 feet tall with a 2 to 4 foot spread.
-BLOOM TIME Late summer.
-TIME TO REACH MATURITY 2 to 3 years.
+MATURE HEIGHT / SPREAD 3 to 4 feet tall with a 3 to 5 foot spread.
+BLOOM TIME Summer.
+TIME TO REACH MATURITY 12 months.
 FACTS OF NOTE Vibrant colors.
 Deer resistant.
 Great for mixed containers.